publiccodenet/about/activities/codebase-stewardship/explaining-stewardship/codebase-support.md

 ![graphical representation of interactions between various actors around a codebase](codebase-support.svg)

-## Points to get across½
+## Points to get across

+* can include helping public organizations understand how the codebase fits in to their current and legacy software stack
+* can include helping public organizations procure the right support to help them get started with the codebase
-* help people new to the codebase to start using and collaborating
+* can include helping people new to the codebase to get started
+* can include working with vendors to ensure the commercial viability and attractiveness of working on the codebase
+* can include creating business cases and case studies